voltrevo/stacking-data/20240930-1/README.md

 - **Est Mean Rel Error**: The previous value expressed as a percentage of the reported mean

 Scores are all reported without level scaling.
 Multiply by 19 for the L18 score.

-## Minor Issue

-**(Fixed in next dataset)**

-Games end for two reasons - having no legal moves ('topping out') and running out of lines.
-Having few lines remaining would be a very strong signal for estimating the final score.

-Because of the intentional poor play used to generate positions, the number of lines cleared is typically low even though each position was taken towards the end of the game.
-This means the lines remaining is typically high, which is the opposite of what we want.

-In the next version of this dataset we should also randomize the total lines available (`linesClearedMax`) and bias towards zero.